 The parties met in the course of the racing circuit.
-Mr. LaPorte introduced Mr. Julio to the and and to be a potential tire sponsor for a race car, during the winter of 2017.
-The claimant was present at this meeting.
+Mr. LaPorte introduced Mr. Julio to the claimant and to be a potential tire sponsor for a race car, during the winter of 2017.
 As part of this conversation, Mr. Julio had concerns that they were working on the car outside in such adverse wintery conditions.
 They discussed obtaining space to work on the race cars.